Focus on Reliability

 One of the fundamental aspects when practicing “precision” maintenance is the correct application and procedures when joining components together.

-This and other topics are covered during our Maintenance and Reliability Technician Core Concepts (MRTCC) 3-day course, which can be followed by the optional Certified Maintenance and Reliability Technician test (CMRT) from the SMRP.
+This and other topics are covered during our Maintenance and Reliability Technician Core Concepts (MRTCC) 3-day course, which can be followed by the optional Certified Maintenance and Reliability Technician test (CMRT) from the SMRP at a local testing center.

 Topics: Maintenance and Reliability maintenance skills maintenance skills training maintenance CMRT RCM3 Training technicians reliability technician maintenance technician